Data Disclosure Policy

 We only send any data in a secure format.
 We will never send unencrypted data over email.

-Our standard practice is to use Firefox Send and to encrypt the data with a password which we can give to you securely.
-Firefox Send does not require installation of any software, and is essentially a time and download-limited portal which password protects files.
+Our standard practice is to use a reputable service provider to send data securely, e.g. Wormhole or WeTransfer.
+We encrypt the data with a password which we can give to you securely.

-If you cannot use this for whatever reason, you need to come up with a simple solution in which we can upload files securely.
+If you cannot use these services for whatever reason, you need to come up with a simple solution in which we can upload files securely.
 We will not install any software on our computers to do this, so would rely on secure web portals.
 It is at our discretion if we consider your suggestion sufficiently secure.

-In a worst case scenario, it may be possible for you to email us a USB stick along with a self stamped address envelope to us.
+In a worst case scenario, it may be possible for you to post us a USB stick along with a self stamped address envelope to us.
 We would encrypt the data and email you the password.
 The USB stick would need to be pre-formatted to your specifications, and would need to be sent to wherever we are working at the time.
 We do not promise to return USB sticks in any specific timescale.
 We will not send out data in an unencrypted format under any circumstances, and this includes printing out personal data.